Cassidy and Brad's intimate wedding in Germany

 What stayed with everyone at the end of the evening wasn't the grandeur of the castle, though that was genuinely beautiful.
 It was the feeling of a day that never tried to be more than what it needed to be.

-Cassidy and Brad were present throughout β not managing logistics, not second-guessing decisions, not stretched thin by the weight of a complicated schedule.
-Their planner had handled all of that.
+Cassidy and Brad were present throughout - not managing logistics, not second-guessing decisions, not stretched thin by the weight of a complicated schedule.
 What remained was space: to feel the day, to be with each other, to let the intimacy of the format do what it's best at.